macOS menu bar diagnostics for USB-C

 See what your cables are doing right now.

-The free app tells you what your cable can do.
-Pro shows you what it's doing right now: live power flowing through each port, real-time PD contracts, port health over time, and the raw VDO fingerprints behind every cable.
+The free app tells you what your cable can do and, in plain English, where the bottleneck is.
+Pro shows you the full picture: live power flowing through each port, real-time PD contracts, the full negotiation breakdown of every connection, port health over time, and the raw VDO fingerprints behind every cable.

 Unlock Pro